VictorPavfurious/fileservice/README.md

 Program was created for parse all readme file to given path repositories.
-For ex. like https://github.com/spotify For the start program via Docker you should run build image first and then create container and deploy this a image to container:
+For ex. like https://github.com/spotify In the first step need to add your access token github to profile by key token.git.auth and then continiue For the start program via Docker you should run build image first and then create container and deploy this a image to container:
 1) docker build -t <your name image> .
 2) docker run -d --name <your name container> -p 8080:8080 <your name image>